Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

    - **Password:** <inject key="GitHubPassword"></inject>

-## Accessing Azure portal
+## Accessing the Azure Portal

-1. To access the Azure portal, open the edge browser from inside the environment and navigate to **[Azure Portal](https://portal.azure.com)**.
+1. To access the Azure Portal, open the Edge browser from inside the environment and navigate to **[Azure Portal](https://portal.azure.com)**.

 1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
 Enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>